tjallingt/tjallingt/content/about/index.md

 +++
 title = "About Me"
 weight = 1
+image = "/images/picture.jpg"

 +++
-My name is Tjalling Tolle, I'm 22 years old.
+Hello visitor, welcome to my portfolio site.
+My name is Tjalling Tolle and I'm 22 years old.
 I studied [Creative Technology](https://www.utwente.nl/en/education/bachelor/programmes/creative-technology/) at the University of Twente in the Netherlands.
+In my spare time I like to design and develop websites, apps and sometimes small games.

-Living in Enschede, the Netherlands.
+I currently live in Enschede, the Netherlands.

 ### Contact